maxbechtold/approval/README.md

 Build and Release
 ---
 We use TravisCI to build and test *FastApproval*.
-In order to release a new version, `mvn release:prepare release:clean` is enough (no deployment).
+In order to release a new version, `mvn release:prepare release:clean` is enough (no deployment, as binaries are created on-the-fly with JitPack).

 ## LICENSE
 [Apache 2.0 License](https://github.com/maxbechtold/fast-approval/blob/master/LICENSE.txt)